Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Unified Design System

-First cross-platform style guide in Experian Consumer Services history — anchoring the rebrand across iOS, Android, mobile web, and desktop simultaneously.
+First cross-platform style guide in Experian Consumer Services history — anchoring the rebrand across iOS, Android, mobile web, and desktop.

 ← Back to